 Further, information contained in this Work may be protected by intellectual property rights held by third parties or organizations, and the use of this information may require the user to negotiate with any such rights holders in order to legally acquire the rights to do so, and such rights holders may refuse to grant such rights.
 Attention is also called to the possibility that implementation of any or all of this Work may require use of subject matter covered by patent rights.
 By publication of this Work, no position is taken by the IEEE with respect to the existence or validity of any patent rights in connection therewith.
 The IEEE is not responsible for identifying patent rights for which a license may be required, or for conducting inquiries into the legal validity or scope of patents claims.
-Users are expressly advised that determination of the validity of any patent rights on a reasonable or non-discriminatory basis has been sought or received from any rights holder.
+Users are expressly advised that determination of the validity of any patent rights, and the risk of infringement of such rights, is entirely their own responsibility.
+No commitment to grant licenses under patent rights on a reasonable or non-discriminatory basis has been sought or received from any rights holder.
 The policies and procedures under which this document was created can be viewed at http://standards.ieee.org/about/sasb/iccom/.